snekbeater/scrambpy/README.md

 ## --silent
 Do not pause on descramble for displaying text

-Also do not pause for user random input when using `pki` scrambler.
+Also do not pause for user random input when using `pki` scrambler (not recommended exept testing situations).

 ## -p
 Scramble with password (ask for it)